riceissa/issarice.com/wiki/contact.md

 See the page on [[account names]] for account names I use on various websites.
-You can try to contact me through those sites (if they offer a messaging feature) but other than Gmail/Facebook I can't guarantee I will check them often.
+You can try to contact me through those sites (if they offer a messaging feature) but other than Gmail/Facebook Messenger I can't guarantee I will check them often.

 You can stalk me online (e.g. by following me on Quora or Facebook or by reading what I have on this website or my contributions to other sites).